lkirkwood/netdox/docs/arch.md

 + `alias.org`

 This set is the ID for all raw nodes.
 The consolidation process merges soft nodes with the linkable node that has the smallest matching superset to create processed nodes.
+The algorithm is actually more complicated than simple superset equality, but not much.
+This is basically how it works.

 ## Exclusive Nodes

+**You really probably don't need to read this bit.
+Only proceed if you are struggling to get your nodes and DNS names to match up or are just morbidly curious.**

 The exclusive field on a raw node indicates that the plugin that created it is *sure* that no other DNS names should be added to the superset.